 So, sometimes your corgi bites or nip someone as someone approached your dog or when the dog is scared.

 When you go for a nice walk with your leashed dog, it’s much safer, and no one can take the dog away from you.
-If you go for off leash session with your corgi, there is a small chance that someone will take the dog.
+If you go for an off-leash session with your corgi, there is a small chance that someone will take the dog.
 Because the Corgis is small enough to be easily carried.

 So, you gotta be careful and try to take necessary precautions the way you want to.